 4. Eye irritation and inflammation

-Research has found that menopause can trigger blepharitis, which is a condition that causes the eyelids to become itchy and swollen.
+Research has found that menopause can trigger blepharitis, a condition that causes the eyelids to become itchy and swollen.
 This is because when levels of the hormone androgen decrease, it can impact the function of eyelid glands and cause them to become irritated and inflamed.

 Symptoms of blepharitis include red eyes, light sensitivity, a burning sensation, a gritty feeling in the eyes, and eyelids sticking together in the morning when you first wake up.